orbs-network/orbs-spec/behaviors/services/consensus-core.md

 &nbsp;
 ## `RequestOrderingCommittee` (method)
 > Reurns a list of nodes to participate in the ordering consensus round.
 * Return a list of all the nodes' ids (Public Key)
   * To be updated to random committies.

-&nbsp;
-## `RequestResultsCommittee` (method)
-> Reurns a list of nodes to participate in the execution validation consensus round.
-* Return a list of all the nodes' ids (Public Key)
-  * To be updated to random committies.